Buddhism in Odisha (Orissa)

-Between the 8th-10th century, Buddhism was the state religion under the Bhaumakaras and this period also saw evolution of tantric form of Mahayana Buddhism.
-The influence and impact of Buddhism continued in Odisha (Orissa) until 15th century.
-The innumerable stupas, viharas (monasteries) and images found across Odisha (Orissa) testify to its long heritage.
+In the 7th century, the visit of Hiuen Tsang to Odisha vividly accounts the flourishing state of Buddhism in Odra.
+Between the 8th-10th century, Buddhism was the state religion under the Bhaumakaras and this period also saw the evolution of the tantric form of Mahayana Buddhism.
+The influence and impact of Buddhism continued in Odisha until 15th century.
+The innumerable stupas, and images found across Odisha testify to its long heritage.

 Apart from these, Buddhist monuments are scattered throughout the state still awaiting further excavation and study.
-Cuttack, Sambalpur, Balasore, Ganjam and Phulbani are some, to name a few.
+Cuttack, Sambalpur, Balasore, Ganjam, and Phulbani are some, to name a few.